pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 # Making curves

-This feature is still under development and may be subject to change.
-Feel free to join the discussion with other teachers [here](https://github.com/pybricks/support/issues/1157), or open your own discussion topic.
+**Note** ⸺ This feature changed recently.
+Since v3.6.1 (Pybricks Code v2.6.0), it works as documented below.
+If you made code with earlier versions, _your code will continue to work unchanged_.
+The old curve block works just like before, but it displays a ⚠-icon to remind you to get a new block from the palette.
+Once you do, it will use the new behavior.
+What changed?
+The definition of driving backwards is more logical now, and we added the _veer_ option for slight turns.
 {: .notice--warning}

-Instead of combining straights and turns to get to your destination, your robot can drive along an arc.
-An arc is a curve, a portion of a circle.
+Your robot can also drive along a curve.
+This is a portion of a circle.
 A single curve is sometimes faster than a combination of straights and turns.

 {% include diagram.html data=page.img_inventor_curve %}

 You choose the _size of the circle_ by setting the radius.
 A big value means a big circle with a wide turn.
 A small value is a tight turn.
+The value cannot be zero.
+To turn in place, just use the simpler _turn_ method we used earlier.

+Choose
+a positive radius value to drive along a circle on the robot's right.
+Choose a negative radius for a circle on the left, as shown above.
-Next, choose how far you want to drive along the circle, specified as an angle.
-The diagram shows which values should be positive or negative to make the intended curve.
+Next, choose how far you want to drive along the circle.
+Choose a positive value for forwards along your chosen circle.
+Choose negative for reverse.

+With the _curve_ option, you choose how far to drive as an angle.
+With the _veer_ option you specify how far to drive as a distance.
+This can be useful for driving _almost_ straight but deliberately veering in one direction.

 To practice making curves, create the following program that makes your robot drive in an oval and stop where it started.
+Try the _veer_ option too.

 {% include block-program.html
 path="L03_3_curve"